A. Mode of Play

 4. The average rating of the 4 players in a match must be 1975 ECF or below.
 There is no average rating limit for the entire team of up to 8.

-5. Players may be added to the team during the season so long as a notice of 1 week is given to the organizers.
+5. Players may be added to the team during the season so long as a notice of 1-week's notice prior to the next fixture is given to the organizers.

 6. The fee to enter a team is £40 (just £5 per player in a team of 8), due upon registration.